securitym0nkey/molly-guard-cryptfs/README.md

 # molly-guard-cryptfs

 This is a plugin for molly-quard.
-It ensures that you are able to boot a system with an encrypted rootfs.
+It ensures that you are able to boot a system with an dm-crypt/luks encrypted rootfs.

-With this plugin you have need to prove that
+With this plugin you need to prove that
   1. You have a working access to a local tty.
   2. You know the passphrase for the crypted device.